Percolation-Labs/percolate/README.md

 # Percolate - Build your AI directly in multi-modal Postgres

+**Note:This codebase is new and under active development.
+We will tag some stable releases soon**

-Rather than build application-tier agentic frameworks that connect to language models, tools and databases, Percolate brings language models, tools and agents into the database.
+Rather than build application-tier agentic frameworks that connect to language models, tools and databases, _Percolate_ brings language models, tools and agents into the database.

 You can now orchestrate powerful agentic systems with multi-modal RAG using any language - that includes natural language.
-You can easily connect any LLM APIs and integrated your language models, tools and data directly inside the database.
+You can connect any LLM APIs and integrat your language models, tools and data directly inside the database.

 ```sql